What could possibly go wrong?

 Becoming an engineer

 You make sure a hook in settings.json outlives the session.
 A cron entry fires at 7am whether you log on or not.
 You start mapping out process workflows and system architecture.
-A skill owns a workflow and inherits its rules from a markdown file you can read in your luxurious balinese bath.
+A skill owns a workflow and inherits its rules from a markdown file you can read in your luxurious Balinese bath.
 Prompts evaporate.
 Hooks outlive you.
 Skills outlive the model.

-You stop trusting the output by sight or assuming it is fine based on the first paragraph.
-AI-slop is easy to spot.
-Once you can see it, you can see it everywhere.
-The tells that annoy me the most are the X-not-Y, twin parallel-verb sentences, phantom contrast sentences.
+AI-slop becomes so easy to spot.
+You can viscerally feel when a human has put zero effort into curating their content, within seconds of scanning a post.
+Once you learn to see it, you can see it everywhere4The tells that annoy me the most are the X-not-Y, twin parallel-verb sentences, phantom contrast sentences..
 Yuk.
-The regex-able vocabulary (delve, leverage, robust) is the small part.
-I actually quite like an em-dash (and this predates AI so i’m keeping mine).
-Unfortunately rules do not survive model weights, and the only fix is threading write-time discipline into every subagent prompt.
-The editorial canon I run my subagents against is the most important and most-used file in my agents repo.
+The vocabulary is a giveaway (delve, leverage, robust).
+I actually quite like an em-dash (and this predates AI so I’m keeping mine).
+Unfortunately rules do not survive model weights, and the only fix is injecting discipline into every subagent prompt, and frankly rewriting content yourself5My editorial review skill, which spots AI slop and humanises content, is the most important and most-used file in my github repo..

 You learn to tier the work and manage your tokens.
 The orchestrator gets the smartest model.
 Bulk and mechanical work go to cheaper models in sub-workspaces.
 Tools like cmux let one orchestrator drive several Sonnet or Haiku workers in parallel.
 Pinning skills to weaker models on the main thread degrades the planning seat with no upside.

-You stop trusting the model’s answer to is this good?
-There was a running joke in my old firm about a colleague who would switch position the instant he read the most senior person in the room.
-AI does the same.
-Ask is-this-good and the model gives you yes.
 Producing five slide layouts is a five-second task.
 Knowing which is the right one still costs the same hour it always did.
 The taste seat does not transfer.

 Every large organisation feels they are not moving fast enough on AI.
 They are right.